 During these challenging economic times, we feel that all service providers owe a duty of care to their customers and therefore the rollout of the Consumer Duty by the FCA has come at a particularly opportune time for the financial services sector.
 Firms are now being mandated to provide the required care and service to all of the customers and to tailor their communication and support to address their different needs and circumstances.
 We also believe that the FCA and therefore the whole financial services sector are taking the lead on this consumer-centric approach and that there will be a lot for other service sectors to learn from the Consumer Duty experience.

 The key technologies required to provide digital communications to support the Consumer Duty are now readily available and sufficiently mature for enterprise implementation.
 What is required is a three-way partnership between the regulator, the firm and their supplier ecosystem to deliver on the initial objectives of the regulations by July 2023 and to then continue to work together to enhance the customer experience over time to drive the required ‘customer first’ culture that the FCA requires.

-If you would like to find out how the Which50 platform can transform your digital journeys so that you can get closer to your customers please fill out the form below and we will be in touch to setup a brief introductory call.
+If you would like to find out how the Which50 customer experience management (CXM) platform can transform your customer journey management so that you can get closer to your customers please fill out the form below and you will receive our monthly newsletter.